Ivanchenko59/prog-avr-lab/README.md

 This repository contains laboratory work on the subject "Programming microcontrollers and microcomputers"

+Some tasks can be slightly changed by me (towards complication).
+Due to the fact that the examples are executed in the simulator, I may not have some components from the simulator.

 ## Table of content
 >>According to the assignment, each laboratory work contains several examples, and tasks for
 >>them.
 Each lab will contain folders with tasks, which will contain one file.